 Kent County Commission

 300 Monroe Ave, Grand Rapids, Michigan

-Read our letter with MIRC and community members and organizations to the Kent County Commission, Nov.
-8, 2018, RE: Ending Immigration Detainers and the ICE Contract in Kenty County
+Read our letter with MIRC signed by community members and organizations to the Kent County Commission, Nov.
+8, 2018, RE: Ending Immigration Detainers and the ICE Contract in Kenty County.

 Read our letter with MIRC to the Kent County Sheriff, Sept.
 27, 2018, Re: Ending Immigration Detainers and the ICE Contract in Kent County.